 In a Neapolitan play from 700 A.D., we find the word macaroni-strozzapreti or macaroni-priest stranglers.
 In the play, Della Porta, the character known as "La Sorella" (sister) exclaims, "Come on, the master is awaiting you at the table with a plate of extraordinarily large macaroni that will strangle you as soon as it's put into your mouth."

 There was another joke in another play called La Tabernaria that goes like this, "Upon his return, he found a table set with a plate of ravioli and macaroni stranglers."

 Carola Francesconi in La Cucina Napoletana of 1977 tells us of a story taking place in the bad section of Naples; a gourmet and hungry priest eats an enormous hill of gnocchi excessively fast, and he is suffocated.

 The legends make one think, did something really happen to the priests at the time?
 It makes you wonder if the name wasn't by accident.
 Strozzapretti (priest stranglers/chokers) came from pasta created to be very extensive in length, similar to the ropes used by anarchists to literally strangle priests.

 Legends of Strozzapreti Conspiracy Against Priests

-Another legend explains and confirms, that the name points to the buckle on a shoe that was made with a long curly leather they then used to strangle the priests in the days of the Pontifical State, when the people were in rebellion against the power of the church.
+Another legend explains and confirms that the name points to the buckle on a shoe that was made with long curly leather they then used to strangle the priests in the days of the Pontifical State when the people were in rebellion against the power of the church.

 Another story tells of when a housewife or housekeeper was out of eggs, they'd set out to possess the priest by preparing pasta with only water and flour in hopes the priests would choke on the eggs they didn't have.